14-year-old boy loses hands, feet after ‘flu-like symptoms’

 NASHVILLE, Tenn.
 (WJW) — The parents of a 14-year-old boy are warning others about a rare illness that started out seeming like the simple flu and turned into a nightmare.

-After going to the doctor twice earlier this summer for prolonged influenza, Mathias Uribe landed in the emergency room on June 30 after his “heart stopped,” his parents said in a GoFundMe campaign.
+After going to the doctor twice earlier this summer for prolonged influenza, Mathias Uribe landed in the emergency room on June 30 after his “heart stopped,” his parents said in an online fundraiser.

 He was reportedly diagnosed with pneumonia and Streptococcal toxic shock syndrome (STSS), which is defined by the U.S. Centers for Disease Control and Prevention “as an infection with Streptococcus pyogenes accompanied by sudden onset of shock, organ failure, and frequently death.”